danielehosek/danielehosek.github.com/_posts/2020-04-15-parameterized-table-valued-function-using-dapper-sql-injection.markdown

 command.ExecuteReader();
 {% endhighlight %}

-This can be solved by creating `IDbDataParameter` bound to `IDbCommand` guaranteeing type transparency and SQL Prevention.
+This can be solved by creating `IDbDataParameter` bound to `IDbCommand` guaranteeing type transparency and prevention of SQL Injection.